Why Julia? It’s fast and easy

 Julia is 10 - 100x faster than Python in almost all cases.

-NB: Julia, the language and ecosytem, is free and open source (FOSS).
+Note that Julia, the language, is of course free and open source (FOSS).
 Julia Computing, by contrast, is a for-profit company that provides products and services related to Julia.

 You don’t have to avoid loops, or write C functions in R or Python any more